 Where will the autopsy take place?

 If the CADRC participant is located in Ohio, then the autopsy procedure will take place at the University Hospitals Cleveland Medical Center Campus, in Cleveland, Ohio.
 If the participant is not in Ohio, then we will utilize our network of providers to secure a location for the autopsy that is as close to the participant’s location as possible.
-In the event that an out-of-town provider must be used, the NPC will make all of the transportation arrangements and cover costs if necessary, and will work to complete the entire process as soon as possible.
+In the event that an out-of-town provider must be used, the Neuropathology Core (NPC) will make all of the transportation arrangements and cover costs if necessary, and will work to complete the entire process as soon as possible.
 The NPC will keep you posted if delays are expected so that you can adjust your plans accordingly.

 How long does the autopsy take?